andrew7str/BypassActivasiOffice2007/README.md

 * Pada Step 1, pilih negara "Indonesia"
 * Pada Step 2, Masukkan pada semua kolom dengan nomor 00000 sampai memenuhi kolom
 * Setelah itu tekan "Next"
+* Selesai

+## How to use
+* Make sure your Ms.Office 2007 application is closed
+* Run the “run.bat” file first to back up the MSO.dll file.
+* If it appears “Renaming successful.” just continue by pressing the “Extract” button
+* If everything is complete and in order, open Ms.Office 2007, the “Microsoft Office Activation Wizard” pop up will appear.
+* Select the section “I want to activate the software by telephone”
+* In Step 1, select the country “Indonesia”
+* In Step 2, enter in all the fields with the number 00000 until it fills the fields.
+* After that press “Next”
 * Done